ik-learning/github-app-python/diagrams.md

 ## Background Processing Flowchart

-This flowchart shows the decision points and process flow in the background worker thread.
+This flowchart shows the high-level process flow when a pull request event is received.

 ```mermaid
 flowchart TD